 For the top all-around fleece on the market, we give the nod to the sleek Covert Cardigan from Arc’teryx.
 This full-zip jacket is comfortable, well-built, and super versatile.
 Modern styling and a wool-like appearance make the Covert ideal for casual days around town, but it can easily pull double duty for cool weather hiking or as a midlayer for resort skiing in mild temperatures.
 And while many fleeces are prone to piling, the Covert features a durable face fabric that maintains a premium feel even after dozens of washings.
 It’s true that the Covert Cardigan isn’t nearly as stretchy as more technical fleeces like the Patagonia R1 TechFace below, but it has a nice hip-length cut and still moves reasonably well on the go.

 What are the downsides of the Covert Cardigan?
 At around $180, it’s one of the most expensive fleece jackets on this list.
 Second, the fit may be a bit trim for some people.
-Due to its casual slant, the Covert Cardigan isn’t as slim as some of Arc’teryx’s true performance pieces, but it’s not as baggy as fleeces from brands like Patagonia or The North Face.
+Due to its casual slant, the Covert Cardigan isn’t as slim as some of Arc’teryx’s true performance pieces, but it’s not as baggy as alternatives like Patagonia’s Synchilla Snap-T or The North Face’s Denali below.
+And finally, you don’t get a chest pocket, which can be a handy spot to store a phone or other valuables while skiing.
 Minor nitpicks aside, you won’t find a better-looking or feeling fleece jacket, and we think it’s a step up in build quality from the popular Patagonia Better Sweater below.
-And if the cardigan style isn’t for you, Arc’teryx also offers the Covert as a hooded jacket and half-zip pullover.
+And if the cardigan style isn’t for you, Arc’teryx also offers the Covert as a hooded jacket and half-zip pullover...
+Read in-depth review